HiiiiiPritam/NITJSR_Chatbot/README.md

 **3) Query & Generation**
   - For each user question, top‑K chunks are retrieved from Pinecone.
-  - A structured prompt is sent to Gemini; response is streamed via SSE.
+  - A structured prompt is sent to Cohere; response is streamed via SSE.
   - Response cache can short‑circuit if a highly similar question was answered recently.